KeeganMadell/Port_scanner/README.md

 It uses the `socket` library to scan for open ports on a given IP address.

+The program consists of a single file and 2 functions,
+File:
+- port_scanner.py

+Functions:
+- validate_ip(ip) - This function validates the IP address entered by the user.
+- scan_ports(ip, start_port, end_port) - This function scans the IP address for open ports.

 How it works:
 - The program takes an IP address as input.
 - It then scans the the start and end port the user chooses on that IP address.